 - The fourth offer: This is also above the asking price but it could tie with what was offered by the third buyer.
 That's because the buyer is hoping the third buyer might back out.

 - The fifth buyer: This price is above list price with a hefty earnest money deposit and a shortened inspection time.
 This is often the buyer who really wants the home.

 - The sixth offer: This offer is a little bit below list price, but it's an all-cash offer.
 This buyer thinks their offer is golden.
 Paying cash to buy a home can vastly simplify and speed up the sales process.

 And so it goes, the bank receives seven or more offers; these offers can be all over the board—some low, some high, and some incomplete.
 In the right market conditions, it might seem as though everybody and their uncle are throwing offers at the bank.

 If a bank receives several high offers, why would it ultimately accept a lower one?
 There are a few reasons this might occur.

 A lot can happen during an inspection period and offer negotiations.
 The terms a bank agrees to in advance can change.
 A tree can fall on the house or market conditions could suddenly worsen.
 Not to mention, interest rates could go up, putting downward pressure on prices.

 Sometimes the home could require extensive work, which was revealed during a home inspection.
 In these situations, buyers can ask the bank to lower the price to reflect a newly discovered condition.

 Also, in some cases, the listing agent represents the buyer making a lower offer and purposely—although it is generally against the law in most states—pushes their own buyer's offer to the top of the pile while downplaying the other offers.
 Not every real estate agent is an ethical agent.

 Finally, some of the offers might have been too high to be substantiated by an appraisal.
 In that event, generally, a bank will lower the price to match the amount of the buyer's appraisal.
-This is the most common reason that a bank will accept a lower offer.
+This is one of the most common reasons that a bank will accept a lower offer.